Air France Flight 358: Evidence

 The flight data recorder and cockpit voice recorder were sent to France for analysis.
-Preliminary results indicated that the plane landed 1220 m from the start of the 2743 m runway (much further along than normal) at a ground speed of 148 kn—140 knots being considered normal—with a tailwind, skidded down the runway and was traveling over 70 kn as it overran the tarmac and fell into the ravine.
+Preliminary results indicated that the plane landed 1220 m from the start of the 2743 m runway (much further along than normal) at a ground speed of 148 kn—140 knots being considered normal—with a tailwind, skidded down the runway and was traveling over 70 kn as it overran the runway and fell into the ravine.
 Tire marks extended 490 m indicating emergency braking action.

 Réal Levasseur Shedalin, the TSB's lead investigator for the accident, said the plane landed too far down the runway to have been able to stop properly on such wet pavement.
-Investigators have found no evidence of engine trouble, brake failure, or problems with the spoilers or thrust reversers.
+Investigators found no evidence of engine trouble, brake failure, or problems with the spoilers or thrust reversers.
 Why evacuation chutes failed to deploy from two exits remains under study.
 Some fleeing passengers were forced to jump some 2 m to the ground.

 One passenger took four photographs of the evacuation with his camera, which were released to the media.
 The final TSB report refers to the photographs and draws conclusions about the nature of the disaster based on them.
 Mark Rosenker, the acting chairman of the National Transportation Safety Board (NTSB), criticized the concept of passengers taking photographs of disasters, stating, "Your business is to get off the airplane.
 Your business is to help anybody who needs help."
 According to Rosenker, taking photographs during an evacuation of an airliner is irresponsible.
 Helen Muir, an aerospace psychology professor at Cranfield University in the United Kingdom, stated that pausing during evacuations "is just what we don't want people to do."
 Nevertheless, Muir acknowledged that photographs are "very valuable to accident investigators".